Learn more about urinary incontinence: introduction

-Overflow incontinence, also called chronic urinary retention, is often caused by a blockage or obstruction of your bladder.
+Overflow incontinence, also called chronic urinary retention, is often caused by a blockage or obstruction affecting your bladder.

-Your bladder may fill up as usual, but as it's obstructed you won't be able to empty it completely, even when you try.
+Your bladder may fill up as usual, but because of an obstruction, you will not be able to empty it completely, even when you try.

-At the same time, pressure from the urine that's still in your bladder builds up behind the obstruction, causing frequent leaks.
+At the same time, pressure from the urine that's left in your bladder builds up behind the obstruction, causing frequent leaks.

-Overflow incontinence may also be caused by your detrusor muscles not fully contracting, which means your bladder doesn't completely empty when you go to the toilet.
+Overflow incontinence may also be caused by your detrusor muscles not fully contracting, which means your bladder does not completely empty when you urinate.
 As a result, the bladder becomes stretched.